 Financial Mechanic: Yeah, I definitely think there are parallel paths of privilege and of hard work.
 And there’s no denying the fact that there is privilege in having a family that helped to raise me and get me into a good school and kept me on the right track in terms of my studies and to graduate and to have that support in my life.

 And then there’s also the parallel truth of hard work and putting in the work.
 And doing those steps to excel in your career, and that also takes hard work.
 So I think it’s definitely both.
 I will say that sometimes it’s harder for other people than maybe it was for me in certain areas, but definitely that ultimately, you have to put the work in.

 Choosing A Path

 Jonathan: Well, let’s talk about putting the work in because if we’re really to lean on kind of this track that you picked, the track that you picked was mechanical engineering.
 You are not a mechanical engineer.
 So let’s talk about that.

-Jessica: Sure.
+Financial Mechanic: Sure.
 So, in school, I wanted to pick a degree… I was trying to choose what to do and it was really hard.
 My freshman year, I told my parents over the phone that I wanted to be a philosophy major and they had a fit.
 And then I looked into maybe writing.
 I really love to write and I wanted to be an English major, really bad.